 Besides contents coming from posts and pages in your site, there are usually some texts coming from other places.
-The most common examples are themes and plugins.
+Most common examples are themes and plugins.

 We have supporters in our forum who are available six days a week to help you.
 They are trained in using WPML with Advanced Post Types Order.